rouquetr/The_Guildmaster_backend/README.md

 #### POST

-`/player/:playerId/character` to recruit a new character, just send `{class: "classWanter"}` in the body returns the list of all characters
+`/player/:playerId/character` to recruit a new character, just send `{class: "classWanted"}` in the body returns the list of all characters

 #### PUT